The Hermitage is closed for the visitors and guests from 14th November 2017 till 20th February 2018.

-Our guest accomodation is unfortunatelly limited, therefore currently we are unable to accomodate women.
-For male guests we have occasionally free guest room available.
+For guests we have free guest rooms available.
 If you like to stay here, please write to us for more information.
 (Alternative option is also that guests stay nearby overnight, there is a bed and breakfast Obolnar in Dolenja vas, 10min driving or 30min walking from the Hermitage.)

 In any case, you are welcome to visit Samaṇadīpa any time for the day, keeping in mind the purpose and tranquil atmosphere of a meditation place.
 You can also make an appointment to meet the monk on arranged time.